 Marie Day Biography

-Marie has been chair of Lavaca County Taxpayers, Inc. Her passion is to restore our state and country to a constitutionally limited government and to republic for which it was founded.
+Marie has been chair of Lavaca County Taxpayers, Inc. Her passion is to restore our state and country to a constitutionally limited government and to the republic for which it was founded.

-Marie owns and runs a small ranch in Lavaca County and believes strongly in private property rights and the elimination of eminent domain.
-She never backs away from a debate, and though she stakes her ground, she also knows how to listen.
+Marie owns and runs a small ranch in Lavaca County and believes strongly in private property rights, the elimination of eminent domain abuse (eminent domain for private gain), and removing civil forfeiture.
+See more here.
+Marie is known for never backing away from a debate, and though she stakes her ground, she also knows how to listen.

 For more information email us at email@example.com.